microsoft/PartnerResources/_docs/Skilling/Security Academy/Academies/Sentinel Academy.md

   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/j8mhviNFfSI"><img src="https://img.youtube.com/vi/j8mhviNFfSI/maxresdefault.jpg" alt="All About Microsoft Sentinel UEBA" width="400" height="400"></a></td>
-    <td><a href="https://youtu.be/j8mhviNFfSI"><b>All About Microsoft Sentinel UEBA</b></a><br><br>Attackers often disguise their actions as normal activities, creating a grey area that may pose threats to your organization.
-Learn how UEBA builds comprehensive profiles of the user and entity across time and peer group horizons to best find anomalies and suspicious activity.</td>
+    <td><a href="https://youtu.be/j8mhviNFfSI"><b>All About Microsoft Sentinel UEBA</b></a><br><br>Attackers often disguise their actions as normal activities, creating a grey area that may pose risks to your organization.
+Learn how UEBA builds comprehensive profiles of the user and entity across time and peer group horizons to find anomalies and suspicious activity.</td>
   </tr>
   <tr style="vertical-align:top">
     <td><a href="https://youtu.be/wPVNYeZCws8"><img src="https://img.youtube.com/vi/wPVNYeZCws8/maxresdefault.jpg" alt="All About Jupyter Notebooks and Hunting in Microsoft Sentinel" width="400" height="400"></a></td>